itspriyanshi/cash-flow-minimizer-system/README.md

 # Cash Flow Minimizer System

+-> This project is based on data structures and algorithms to solve the problem of cash flow optimization by using **graphs, heaps, and multisets**.
+The project's objective is to determine the smallest number of transactions necessary to settle the debts between a group of banks/people.
+-> It employs a graph data format to represent both the **vertices—banks themselves** and the **edges—debts between banks**.
+The programme then uses the idea of **heaps to determine which bank have the highest and lowest debt loads**.
+The procedure then generates transactions between these two parties, updates the debts, and continues until all debts are paid.
+-> **To keep track of transactions and their sums, the project also uses multisets**, a data structure that enables storing numerous instances of the same information.
+The multisets assist in determining the least number of transactions necessary to pay off the debts.
+-> The project serves as an example of the power and adaptability of DSA in dealing with practical issues.
+The project is especially helpful in situations where it is difficult to determine the minimum number of transactions necessary to settle the debts between a group of people/banks.

+# Getting Started
 This system minimizes the **number of transactions** among multiple banks in the different corners of the world that use **different modes of payment**.
 There is one world bank (with all payment modes) to act as an intermediary between banks that have no common mode of payment.

-# Getting Started
 Let's take an example. say we have the following banks:
 1. Bank_of_America (World bank)
 2. Wells_Fargo